EvernodeXRPL/evernode-sdk/hotpocket/reference-contract-protocol.md

 Once a node receives NPL messages, the NPL inputs are fed into the contract as sequence packets.
 It first sends the HEX `public key` buffer which has a length of 33 bytes (66 chars. = 2 chars. for key type prefix + 64 chars. for key) and then the `data` buffer (`<pub_key><data>`).

 ### Send NPL messages
 When sending a message, the content is written into the NPL file descriptor.
 This message length should also not exceed 128KB.
-You can write inputs such as text inputs and `JSON` objects to this file descriptor as buffers.
+You can write inputs such as text inputs and `JSON` objects (after converting into strings) to this file descriptor as buffers.

 ## Note :
 > The `patch.cfg` file -